zeldafreak489/zeldafreak489.github.io/README.md

 # PWA AnonChef - Iris Perry

 This is my expanded PWA Prototype for my INF654VA class.
 It is a recipe app that allows users to create an anonymous account, share recipes, and save recipes.
 It has now been upgraded into a PWA with a web manifest and service worker.
+This project has now been upgraded with user authentication.

+# December 10, 2024 Final Project
+This application has now been upgraded with user authentication with Firebase.

 # November 19, 2024 Assignment 4
 This app has now been upgraded with IndexedDB and Firebase Firestore.
 I have integrated them in the MyCookbook section so far.